Mohaanaaaa/Divine-Temple/README.md

 ### Prerequisites
 Before you begin, ensure you have met the following requirements:
-- List necessary prerequisites, e.g., vite-React JS,  ]
+- List necessary prerequisites, e.g., vite-React JS, Tailwind
 - Any other dependencies or tools required "@eslint/js": "^9.9.1",
     "@types/react": "^18.3.5",